Robot Learning from Any Images: Method

 For background modeling, we use an image inpainting model~\citep{lama} to synthesize a background-only image $I_B$, which is used to texture the background mesh.
 To estimate background geometry, we apply a metric depth prediction model~\citep{depthpro} to infer an absolute depth map $D$ and camera intrinsics $\mathbf{K}$ from $I$.
 Using inverse projection, we construct a scene point cloud $P_S \in \mathbb{R}^{HW \times 3}$:

 where $(u,v)$ are image coordinates and $\mathbf{X}_{uv}$ is the corresponding 3D point in the camera frame.

 We then partition $P_S$ into object and background point clouds, $P_O$ and $P_B$, using the object segmentation masks.
-A background mesh $\mathcal{M}_B$ is reconstructed from $P_B$ via surface reconstruction techniques~\citep{poisson}.
-Since the background primarily serves as a support surface in robotic tasks, we optionally approximate it using shape primitives (e.g., planes) to accelerate physics simulation.
+A background mesh $\mathcal{M}_B$ is reconstructed from $P_B$ via heightmap reconstruction.
+Since the background primarily serves as a support surface in robotic tasks, we can also approximate it using shape primitives (e.g., planes) to accelerate physics simulation.

-We note that the vision foundation models~\citep{depthpro,groundedsam,wonder3d,lama} exhibit strong generalization to diverse image types, enabling our method to handle in-the-wild visual data robustly.

 \textbf{Recovering Scene Configuration.} Given the textured meshes $\mathcal{M} = \{\mathcal{M}_O, \mathcal{M}_B\}$ for the object and background, our goal is to recover the full scene configuration: the sizes, positions $\mathbf{p}$, and orientations $\mathbf{q}$ of the meshes, as well as the camera pose $[\mathbf{R} \mid \mathbf{t}]$ in a gravity-aligned world frame.